JinglunXue/RL-final/readme.md

 - python BLE.py

-The results are writed into the excel files in the EVAL0 file in current directory.
+The results are writed into the excel files in the overviews files in current directory.